nathanansel28/40.014-ESA-webapp/README.md

 ## Getting Started

 Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.
+You would also need `Uvicorn`,  `FastApi` and  `Pandas` module installed.

+In the event you need to download any of the above three modules, do:
+1.  `pip install pandas` and/or
+2.  `pip install fastapi` and/or
+3.  `pip install uvicorn`

 ## 🛠 Installation and Setup Instructions